lareponse/badhat/add/doc/readme-philosophy.md

 BADDAD is not a framework.
 It's a **refusal**.

 A refusal of:
-- Classes and object-oriented ceremony
+- Custom classes and object-oriented ceremony
 - Namespaces and autoloading overhead
 - Routing tables and middleware stacks
 - Template engines and abstraction layers